stangri/docs.openwrt.melmac.net/simple-adblock/README.md

 Once the service is enabled in the [config file](#default-settings), run `/etc/init.d/simple-adblock start` to start the service.
 Either `/etc/init.d/simple-adblock restart` or `/etc/init.d/simple-adblock reload` will only restart the service and/or re-download the lists if there were relevant changes in the config file since the last successful start.
 Had the previous start resulted in any error, either `/etc/init.d/simple-adblock start`, `/etc/init.d/simple-adblock restart` or `/etc/init.d/simple-adblock reload` will attempt to re-download the lists.

+If you want to remove the domain(s) from the current block-list and add domain(s) to the config's allow-list, run `/etc/init.d/simple-adblock allow test-domain.com`.

+If you want to check if the specific domain (or part of the domain name) is being blocked, run `/etc/init.d/simple-adblock check test-domain.com`.

 If you want to force simple-adblock to re-download the lists, run `/etc/init.d/simple-adblock dl`.

-If you want to check if the specific domain (or part of the domain name) is being blocked, run `/etc/init.d/simple-adblock check test-domain.com`.

 ## Configuration Settings